CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/README.md

 * Other Scene data would have to be appended separately.
 * Duplicating would be exactly the same as the original file with everything intact.

-## Bridging Edge Loops
+### 11 Bridging Edge Loops
 * Learning the power of bridging edge loops.
 * Opps our pawn is lovely but has too many polygons!

-## Where To Keep Materials In Blender
+### 13 Managing The Chess Scene Assets
 * Decide how we can manage our materials.
 * Creating materials in one blend file.
 * Each project will have a different way of handling materials depending on it’s size and scope.